 The Agency's pooled cash and investments include cash on hand, demand deposits, and short-term investments with original maturities of one year or less from the date of acquisition.
-State statutes authorize the Agency to invest in obligations of the U.S. Treasury, commercial paper, repurchase agreements, and the State Treasurer's Investment Pool.
+State statutes authorize the Agency to invest in obligations of the U.S. Treasury, commercial paper, repurchase agreements, and the State of Oregon Local Government Investment Pool.